tpeterz/happy-flix/README.md

     - A review sentiment summary
     - The poster image of the movie

+## **Dataset Overview**

 <img src="Readme_Art/TMDBLogo.png" alt="TMDB Logo" width="100"/>

-## **Dataset Overview**
 [The Movie Database (TMDB) API](https://developer.themoviedb.org/reference/intro/getting-started)
 ### We chose the **TMDB API** instead of the **IMDB API**, because
 - The **IMDB API** requires approval that could take up to **45** days to be granted.
-- Upon access, this would allow for a 1 month free subscription, and after that, it is astronomically expensive
+- Upon access, this would allow for a 1-month free subscription, and after that, it is astronomically expensive
 ### Choosing TMDB, we:
 - Over 6,000 popular movies 🎥
 - January 1970—April 2024